itssyenny/Blockchain/README.md

 # New Terms in Bitcoin
 Node / Full node  : A powerful computer that runs the bitcoin software and helps to keep bitcoin running by participating in the relay of information.
 A node spread Bitcoin around the network. <br />
-Mining            : Process by which transactions are verified and added to the public ledger, known as the blockchain. <br />
+Mining            : Process by which transactions are verified & added to the public ledger, known as the blockchain. <br />
 > Every 10 minutes or so, mining computers can collect a few hundred pending bitcoin transactions (a “block”) and turn them into a mathematical puzzle. <br />
-> The miner who find the solution will get 25 bitcoins as a reward, but only after another 99 blocks have been added to the ledger. <br />
+> If a miner mines a new block, they're given a reward in the form of the block reward (coinbase).
+This is the main incentive for Bitcoin miners, as the block reward is 12.5 BTC.
+The block reward is halved every 210,000 blocks, which is approximately every 4 years. <br />

 Bitcoin Address   : A long string **of 34 letters & numbers** (also known as __public key__).
 It's ok to be seen by the whole world. <br />
 Private key       : A long string **of 64 letters & numbers**.